timolackmann/Terraform4OpsManager/README.md

-# terraform4demo
+# Ops Manager Demo via Terraform

-This set of terraform scripts can be used to automatically deploy a demo Ops Manager and create servers to be managed by Ops Manager
+This repository contains all relevant files for automatically deploy a MongoDB Ops Manager with configured Backup.
+In addition, you can specify the number of agent nodes which will be available for a MongoDB deployment.
+**This is only for demo purposes only and IS NOT suitable for production deployment**